 A highly capable and versatile Doppler Velocity Log

-Syrinx can be used as a standalone DVL, as part of an integrated system, or perform both functions at once due to concurrent Ethernet and serial outputs, capable of ping rates of up to 25 Hz.
-Its dual capability means that only one DVL/altitude sensor is required for both ROV control and Survey crews, saving on cost and vehicle payload space.
+Syrinx can be used as a standalone DVL or ADCP, as part of an integrated navigation system, or perform all these functions at once.
+This is possible due to alternating DVL and ADCP measurements, and simultaneous Ethernet and serial outputs capable of ping rates of up to 25 Hz.
+Syrinx’s multi faceted capability means that only one DVL/ altitude/ADCP sensor is required for ROV control, Survey crews, and profile monitoring, saving on cost and vehicle payload space.

-The unit runs an embedded DVL Manager using a web browser, eliminating the need to install dedicated PC software.
-This allows Syrinx to be configured and tested prior to deployment, and then during subsea operations, controlled and navigation data is easily visualised.
-The hardware and vehicle interfacing has been designed to be easy to install, set up and use and is compatible with DVL mounting arrangements from third parties.
-With similar dimensions to existing DVLs, there should be no need for modifications to subsea vehicles in order to upgrade to a Syrinx DVL.
+The unit runs an embedded System Manager using a web browser, eliminating the need to install dedicated PC software.
+This allows configuration and testing of Syrinx prior to deployment, control of Syrinx during subsea operations, and visualisation of the navigation data.
+The hardware and vehicle interfacing has been designed to be easy to install, set up and use and is compatible with DVL/ADCP mounting arrangements from third parties.
+With similar dimensions to existing DVLs and ADCPs, there should be no need for modifications to subsea vehicles in order to upgrade to Syrinx.
 PD0, PD3, PD4, PD6, PD13 telegrams are supported for integration to third party navigation systems.

 When tightly integrated with Sonardyne’s INS, SPRINT, unmatched DVL aided navigation can be achieved.
 This allows for enhanced performance through optimisation of beamlevel data passed between Syrinx and SPRINT to aid velocity prediction and outlier rejection, with positioning able to continue even if one or two DVL beams are unavailable.

-Syrinx’s onboard processor is able to report high resolution water velocity layer data in fine detail.
+Syrinx’s onboard processor is able to report high resolution water velocity layer data by streaming PD0 format messages.
 This makes it suitable for ADCP applications or AUVs measuring water flow to update their positioning algorithms.